 A yearly fee, which includes a park pass and gate key, has been established to obtain funds for site improvements.
 The key opens the locks at the gate.
 Anyone who uses the field on a regular basis is expected to obtain a park pass.
-These funds contributed to the 2017 improvements
+These funds contributed to all field improvements

 Our core of our members is about 40 people who are life, dues paying, or associate (non-flying) memberships, Many live within 100 miles of Huntersville, NC.
 We have another 30+ people who were former members or people who have visited or contacted us which we consider as potential members or friends we want to keep aware of our activities.

 This is a Map of our current members, friends and competitors locations as of July 2015